In Defense of Synchronous Work

 Managing Teams Future of Work Experts

 For many, the future of remote work will be a hybrid of both synchronous and asynchronous communication.
-Perhaps it doesn't need to be an either
+Perhaps it doesn't need to be an either-or?

 Raj Signh is cofounder and CEO of Loop Team and an advocate for remote work.